dojobo/r-lessons-learned/index.md

 * data wrangling, i.e., cleaning and manipulation, using dplyr and tidyr (tidyverse)
 * data exploration and analysis using dplyr (tidyverse)
 * data visualization using ggplot2 (tidyverse)
+* general programming questions/advice as they relate to R
 * (this is a growing list!)

 What you should bring: your laptop and your question/problem.

 ![promotional flier for open office hour](r-open-office-hour_202201.png "flier")

-This service is provided free of charge for the Pitt community by the [University Library System](https://library.pitt.edu/), Digital Scholarship Services.
+This service is provided free of charge for the Pitt community by the [University Library System](https://library.pitt.edu/), [Digital Scholarship Services](https://library.pitt.edu/digital-scholarship-services/).
+For questions, contact the Library [here](https://library.pitt.edu/ask-us).

 -------